Federal Work Study

 Expectations and Requirements

 Undergraduates of all majors are eligible to apply.
 All positions require a full Federal Work Study award of $2700.
-Accepted candidates will be compensated $12/hour and will be required to work 5 hours each week with the partner, as well as participating in bi-weekly 1 ½ hour training and reflection sessions with the CSC and members of the In Community cohort.
+Accepted candidates will be compensated $15/hour and will be required to work 5 hours each week with the partner, as well as participating in bi-weekly 2 hour training and reflection sessions with the CSC and members of the In Community cohort.
 Trainings will focus on CSC core areas of Civic Engagement, Baltimore history and social issues, Active Citizenship, and Cultural Humility.

 The CSC will do the hiring, process payroll, conduct trainings, and facilitate regular check-ins with interns and their site supervisors.
-The work will be performed virtually with our community partner sites until further notice due to public health guidelines.
+The work will be performed with our community partner sites.

 How to Apply